Equivalent models of derived stacks: Applications

-\end{proposition} \begin{corollary} The functor \(\CI(-):\dMan\to DG\CI\Alg^{\op}\) restricted to the subcategory \(\dCart\) takes values in \(SFDG\CI\Alg.\) Moreover, it admits a right adjoint which can be computed as the composite functor: \(\dl=\l\omega\) of the equivalence \(\omega\) and dg locus functor of Proposition \ref{pro:equiv_dg_Cart}. \end{corollary} \begin{proof} Clearly, \(\omega\) maps derived manifolds with a Cartesian base to dg manifolds with a Cartesian base.
-The rest follows from Proposition \ref{pro:equiv_dg_Cart}. \end{proof} By Behrend--Liao-Xu \cite[Theorem 2.15]{behrend2020derived} the category \(\dMan\) forms a category of fibrant objects in the sense of Goerss--Jardine \cite[\S I.9]{goerss2009simplicial} (originally due to Brown \cite{brown1973abstract}).
-The category \(\dCart\) is not stable under taking pullbacks, but still carries distinguished classes of weak equivalences and fibrations (Definitions \ref{def:we_dMan}, \ref{def:fib_dMan}).
-Clearly, the category \(SFDG\CI\Alg^{\op}_f\) also carries such a structure.
-Indeed, it is the dual of the full subcategory spanned by cofibrant objects in the model category~\(DG\CI\Alg.\) We have the following comparison result: \begin{theorem} The equivalence of categories
+\end{proposition} \begin{corollary} The functor \(\CI(-):\dMan\to \dg\CI\Alg^{\op}\) restricted to the subcategory \(\dCart\) takes values in \(\sfdg\CI\Alg.\) Moreover, it admits a right adjoint which can be computed as the composite functor: \(\dl=\l\omega\) of the equivalence \(\omega\) and dg locus functor of Proposition \ref{pro:equiv_dg_Cart}. \end{corollary} \begin{proof} Clearly, \(\omega\) maps derived manifolds with a Cartesian base to dg manifolds with a Cartesian base.
+The rest follows from Proposition \ref{pro:equiv_dg_Cart}. \end{proof} By Behrend--Liao--Xu \cite[Theorem 2.15]{behrend2020derived} the category \(\dMan\) forms a category of fibrant objects in the sense of Goerss--Jardine \cite[\S I.9]{goerss2009simplicial} (originally the concept was introduced by Brown \cite{brown1973abstract}).
+The category \(\dCart\) is not stable under taking pullbacks, but still carries distinguished classes of weak equivalences and fibrations (see Definitions \ref{def:we_dMan}, \ref{def:fib_dMan}).
+Clearly, the category \(\sfdg\CI\Alg^{\op}_f\) also carries such a structure.
+Indeed, it is the dual of the full subcategory spanned by cofibrant objects in the model category~\(\dg\CI\Alg.\) We have the following comparison result: \begin{theorem} The equivalence of categories

 reflects {\it all} weak equivalences, not only the acyclic fibrations.
 Additionally, \(\dl\) reflects fibrations.
 Thus \(\dl\) is a Dwyer--Kan equivalence of relative categories. \end{theorem} \begin{proof} We start by showing that the functor \(\CI(-)\) reflects weak equivalences.
-Observe that each weak equivalence in \(DG\CI\Alg\) between algebras of functions on derived manifolds induces an isomorphism of classical loci by Proposition \ref{pro:iso_on_loci}.
-Let \(\alpha:\A\to \B\) be a quasi-isomorphism of \(SFDG\CI\Alg_f.\) Consider a point \(P\) of the classical locus \(\CL(\dl(\A))\) and the corresponding point \(Q\) of the classical locus \(\CL(\dl(\B)).\) Then by Lemma \ref{lem:alt_tangent} the cotangent complex of \(\dl(\A)\) at \(P\) can expressed as a module of K\"{a}hler differentials
+Observe that each weak equivalence in \(\dg\CI\Alg\) between algebras of functions on derived manifolds induces an isomorphism of classical loci by Proposition \ref{pro:iso_on_loci}.
+Let \(\alpha:\A\to \B\) be a quasi-isomorphism of \(\sfdg\CI\Alg_f.\) Consider a point \(P\) of the classical locus \(\CL(\dl(\A))\) and the corresponding point \(Q\) of the classical locus \(\CL(\dl(\B)).\) Then by Lemma \ref{lem:alt_tangent} the cotangent complex of \(\dl(\A)\) at \(P\) can expressed as a module of K\"{a}hler differentials

-Since \(\A\) is cofibrant and \(\Omega^1_\R\) is a left Quillen functor, we have a quasi-isomorphism of cotangent complexes:
+Since \(\A\) is cofibrant and \(\Omega^1_K\) is a left Quillen functor, we have a quasi-isomorphism of cotangent complexes: